JmKopecky/Condelu_Meals/README.md

 TODO:
-* Prevent odd hover anim behavior on the tiles on the home page
 * Improve visuals on order location page
 * Add visual indicator for item rating area to continue scrolling down if ready
 * Add ability to rate the restaurant overall, adding a section for this on the home page.